CS 178: Machine Learning and Data Mining

 This course will be held semi-synchronously.
 The lectures will be held live during the regular time slot,

 but the videos will be made available on the same day after each class.
 Students are strongly encouraged to attend the lectures in person in order to ask questions,

 but there will be no obligation to do so.

 Exams will take place on the dates provided by the university registrar.
-Students will be able to schedule their exams flexibly on the same day.
+Students will be able to schedule their exams flexibly on the exam day.

 How can a machine learn from experience, to become better at a given task?
 How can we automatically extract knowledge or make sense of massive quantities of data?
 These are the fundamental questions of machine learning.
 Machine learning and data mining algorithms use techniques from statistics, optimization, and computer science to create automated systems which can sift through large volumes of data at high speed to make predictions or decisions without human intervention.